syncfusion-content/xamarin-docs/Xamarin/Themes/Keys.md

             <br/>
         </td>
         <td>
-            Thumb color of the cupertino switch in On state.
+            Thumb color of the Cupertino switch in On state.
             <br/>
             <br/>
         </td>
     </tr>
 	<tr>
 	    <td>
-		    Thumb border color of the cupertino switch in On state.
+		    Thumb border color of the Cupertino switch in On state.
 			<br/>
 			<br/>
 		</td>